autumn-mck/CSC1028APIs/README.md

 - A local MongoDB database containing data on phishing/malware URLs from [Phishtank](https://phishtank.org/), [OpenPhish](https://openphish.com/), [URLHaus](https://urlhaus.abuse.ch/) and [MalwareDiscoverer](https://malwarediscoverer.com/).
 - Earliest page/hostname archive date, from <https://archive.org>.
 - [Similarweb](https://www.similarweb.com/) global website rank
-- IP Geolocation data (Currently from <https://ip-api.com/>, could probably be improved - this section did not have much thought put into it.)
+- IP Geolocation data (Currently from <https://ip-api.com/>, could probably be improved - this section did not have much thought put into it, and was done more as a proof of concept)

 For more information on dealing with Project Sonar's data, see [my how-to guide](https://mck.is/project-sonar/), but in summary, the data is stored in a local MongoDB database which, when full, can fill up to 60gb.
 We then use [text indexes](https://docs.mongodb.com/manual/core/index-text/) to allow _extremely_ performant queries to be made.